Home > Alternative Loans

 - Is the interest capitalized?
 If it is, the amount of money you ultimately owe increases as the interest accrues over time.

 - Is there an origination fee?
 Origination fees are charged by some lenders to cover their cost to process your loan.

 - Are there fees for paying off the loan early?

 - Are there any borrower benefits?
 For example, some lenders may offer a discount on your interest rate if you sign up for automatic monthly payments.

 - When do you need to start repaying the loan?
 Some lenders require you to pay while you are in school.
 Others will defer payments until after graduation.

 - Is a co-signer required?
-Many students have no credit yet, and they need a co-signer on the loan, the lender will inform the students during the application process.
+Many students have no credit history and the lender may require a co-signer on the loan, the lender will inform the students during the application process.

 - Are there other eligibility requirements?
-For example, some loans require that you meet Satisfactory Academic Progress or be enrolled full time.
+For example, some loans require that you meet Satisfactory Academic Progress or are enrolled full-time.